Deluxe company -

 What About Security?

 Security means different things to different providers.
 You need to find out what it means to your provider and then augment your defenses to fill in the gaps.
 At a minimum, the provider should supply customers with a self-service network firewall portal plus a general network firewall that isolates customer traffic.
+What is managed hosting?
 Additional security services might include one or more of the following:

 • Breach detection